ccsb-scripps/Meeko/docs/source/tutorial3.rst

 The preparation of a rigid receptor consists of two steps.
 The receptor structure is first sourced from a PDB file and sent to ``reduce2.py`` for hydrogen addition and optimization, and then, the conversion to a tangible receptor PDBQT file is done by ``mk_prepare_receptor.py``.

 The first step (hydrogen addition and optimization) of this example will be the same as the reactive docking tutorial :ref:`tutorial2`.
-You may skip to the second step from here :ref:`covalent_receptor_prep` if you already have ``3kgd_receptorH.pdb`` or an equivalent (a protonated receptor PDB file).
+You may skip the steps and proceed to the next ``mk_prepare_receptor.py`` code block if you already have ``3kgd_receptorH.pdb`` or an equivalent (a protonated receptor PDB file).
 If not, we will begin from retrieving the PDB structure by token ``3kgd`` from RCSB PDB.

 .. code-block:: bash